Motion Sickness - Medical Condition

 Children are more susceptible to motion sickness than adults.
 More than half of children experience motion sickness when travelling by car ("carsickness").
 Motion sickness is most commonly experienced when travelling by ship, with estimations that up to 100% of travellers experience "seasickness."

 Motion sickness is more common amongst children between ages 3 and 12.
 Women experience motion sickness more than men.
-It also occurs more often in women during menstrual cycles and pregnancy.
+It also occurs more often during menstrual cycles and pregnancy.

 Motion Sickness Causes